jimmyfresh1/TowerofTattle/work/Command/treatment.md

 ASP-sn-Kyrie Kyrie forces //TTSCONTENT Alexa to go to therapy with her and Mekuru, which makes Alexa chafe.
 Alexa finds it hilarious and ironic and is in complete contempt of her

+ASP-c-Nick Did he sound like he was hypnotized?
+No. He sounded like he was acting very badly.
+ASP-c-Shiori Shiori expresses preternaturalness as separate from supernatural